wazuh/wazuh-documentation/source/upgrade-guide/legacy/upgrading-elastic-stack/from-2.x-to-5.x.rst

 #.
 Remove deprecated settings from the Elasticsearch configuration files:

     Removing deprecated settings on Elasticsearch will avoid errors and conflicts after the upgrade.
-To do this, add the following lines in the ``/etc/elasticsearch/elasticsearch.yml`` configuration file:
+To do this, comment the following lines in the ``/etc/elasticsearch/elasticsearch.yml`` configuration file:

       .. code-block:: yaml